OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Make a melee spell attack against a creature you can reach.
 On a hit, the target takes 3d10 necrotic damage.

-**_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d10 for each slot level above 1st.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d10 for each slot level above 1st.

 ##### Insect Plague